ariatemplates/editors-tools/ultimate-poc/resources/public/README.md

 ## Try

-Just go to the [root of the backend project](ultimate-poc/resources/README.md#try) and follow the intructions to launch the backend.
+Just go to the root of the backend project and follow the [instructions to launch the backend](/ultimate-poc/resources#try).

-The application is served on two [routes](ultimate-poc/resources/app/routes.js):
+The application is served on two [routes](/ultimate-poc/resources/app/routes.js):

 * `/` (no path)
 * `/app`